MrLoLf/HoneygainAutoClaim/README.md

 11. Click on New.
 12. Select Start a program.
 13. Enter path to Python executable e.g. C:\Python39\python.exe.
-14. Enter path to C:\HoneygainAutoClaim\main.py script in Add arguments.
+14. Enter path to e.g. C:\HoneygainAutoClaim\main.py script in Add arguments.
 15. Click on OK.

 ## <a id='config'></a>Config